Soft Skills Analysis

 High-Volume Recruitment

 Use the Essential version to process a large volume of applications.
-The RADAR and soft skills allow for a quick initial read without going into detail for each profile.
-The most relevant candidates can then be examined with the Complete version.
+The RADAR and soft skills allow for a quick initial read without having to analyze each profile in detail.
+The most relevant candidates can then be reviewed with the Complete version.

 Executive or Managerial Recruitment

-The Complete version provides the necessary depth for a high-stakes role.
-The 4 Colors module, BIG 4, and Manager section allow for projecting the candidate into the role and preparing a well-reasoned debriefing with the decision-making committee.
+The Complete version provides the necessary depth for a high-stakes position.
+The 4 Colors module, BIG 4, and manager section allow for projecting the candidate into the role and preparing a well-supported debriefing with the decision committee.

 Recruitment Agencies

-The report easily integrates into a candidate presentation dossier.
-Structured reading reduces reformulation time and enhances the quality of recommendations.
-The Custom version allows adapting the output to each client's expectations.
+The report easily integrates into candidate presentation dossiers.
+The structured interpretation reduces reformulation time and enhances the quality of recommendations.
+The custom version allows for tailoring the output to each client’s expectations.

 Internal Mobility

-Compare an employee's profile with the requirements of the new role.
-The Manager and NEGOMAP sections are particularly useful for roles involving career advancement or a transition to management.
+Compare an employee's profile with the requirements of the new position.
+The manager and NEGOMAP sections are particularly useful for roles involving increased responsibility or a transition to management.

 Onboarding and Development

 Share the report with the manager upon the employee's arrival.
-Points of attention and soft skills guide the creation of a tailored onboarding plan.
-The Drivemap (if activated) helps identify the drivers of meaning to nurture from the first weeks.
+The areas of caution and soft skills guide the creation of a tailored integration plan.
+The Drivemap (if activated) helps identify the drivers of meaning to nurture from the first few weeks.

 FAQ